John Stanley-8 June 1355

 ‘Just keep going.’

-He guided Helios directly at the leading rider, only too aware that this rider would be carrying a crossbow.
+John held back and then guided Helios directly at the leading rider, only too aware that this rider would be carrying a crossbow.
 He allowed Helios to drop in immediately behind him, deciding this would be the most difficult position for the rider to use his crossbow.
 And so they rode for a half a league or more.

 John was pleased to see that Ximene, carried by the superb Selene, was gradually moving away.
 His own situation was not so happy, however.
 He had no difficulty trailing the leading rider, but the other riders were now closing on him.
 Soon they would be able to hit him or Helios with an arrow from a crossbow.
 He decided to put the rider ahead of him under pressure.
 He grew closer and closer until the rider tried to shoot over his shoulder.
 It was always going to be a difficult shot.
 The arrow missed by many feet.